usnistgov/dioptra/docs/source/user-guide/entry-points.rst

 Every entry point script needs to invoke :py:func:`mlflow.start_run()` to create an active run context for MLFlow and it should be done near the top of their entry point function.
 This context is needed when logging results and artifacts to the MLFlow Tracking service.
-The following example shows how this context would be started in the ``train()`` function from the previous section,
+The following example shows how this context would be started in the ``train()`` function from the previous section.

 .. code-block:: python